malramsay64/phd-thesis/02_Dynamics/introduction.md

 the fast and slow relaxations respectively.

-![Experimentally determined structural relaxation of ortho-terphenyl using photon correlation spectroscopy.
+![Experimentally determined structural relaxation of ortho-terphenyl using photon correlation spectroscopy, a technique that measures the full-intermediate scattering function (@eq:full_intermediate_scattering_function).
-This displays the transition to a two-step relaxation process which is characteristic of ortho-terphenyl and other supercooled liquids. \
+This displays the transition to a two-step relaxation process characteristic of ortho-terphenyl and other supercooled liquids. \
 *Image from @Mallamace2014 Licensed under CC-BY-NC-SA 3.0* ](../00_Introduction/figures/ortho-terphenyl_structural.png){#fig:otp_structural_relaxation width=80%}